sentheta/cOpe/readme.md

 cOpe stands for course opener.

 To allow user directly invoke this program in the terminal, please add the script `cope` to `~/.local/bin/` directory.
+Remember to write your own pathname (e.g. `/home/myUser/cope/`) in the script `cope`.

 # Functionalities